-Name of considered entity Reason for exclusion from Group Accounts Orkney Meat Limited (Current status - Active proposal to strike off) The Council does not exert a dominant or significant influence on the Company.
-Orkney Cheese Company Limited The Council does not exert a dominant or significant influence on the Company.
-Orkney Herring Company Limited (Current status - In liquidation) The Council does not exert a dominant or significant influence on the Company.
+Name of considered entity Reason for exclusion from Group Accounts Orkney Cheese Company Limited The Council does not exert a dominant or significant influence on the Company.
 Orkney Islands Property Development Limited The Council does not exert a dominant or significant influence on the Company.
-Orkney and Shetland Joint Valuation Board Not material to Group Accounts Common Good Fund Not material to Group Accounts Weyland Farms Limited Not material to Group Accounts HiTrans Not material to Group Accounts Charitable Trusts Not material to Group Accounts SEEMIS Limited Liability Partnership Not material to Group Accounts Community Co-op's Not material to Group Accounts
+Orkney and Shetland Joint Valuation Board Not material to Group Accounts Common Good Fund Not material to Group Accounts Weyland Farms Limited Not material to Group Accounts HiTrans Not material to Group Accounts Charitable Trusts Not material to Group Accounts SEEMIS Limited Liability Partnership Community Co-op's Not material to Group Accounts Not material to Group Accounts